 Anorexia has simple rules to decide how well he or she is doing.

 Only a detailed and careful history will identify when the anorexia really began, and this is usually before most carers identify any of the more worrying symptoms.
 For example, we know that a decision to stop eating meat which is deemed “a good thing” often precedes the onset of food restraint behaviour.

 I have identified the early whispers of anorexia in children as young as 7 who, for sensible reasons have decided that they will no longer “eat animals”.

-That anorexia is most commonly “triggered” among people at or shortly after puberty is worrying since the brain changes during adolescence through a process known as synaptic pruning.
-Behaviours which emerge during this time of neural re-organisation can become stuck unless addressed as quickly as possible, a theme which we will explore in due course.
+It s worrying that anorexia is most commonly (but not always) “triggered” at puberty, since the brain changes during adolescence through a process known as synaptic pruning.
+Behaviours which emerge during a time of neural re-organisation can become stuck unless addressed as quickly as possible.

 Anorexia can begin at any time of change, such as after having a child, or getting old.
 There are many anecdotal reports of elderly people who refuse to eat.
 Worried carers and clinicians suspect that older people have hidden illness or rebelliousness which may be attention seeking.
 The author has friends who have bribed and cajoled an elderly emaciated parent into eating a little more.

 The digestive, physical and emotional consequences of ageing complicates the picture and makes diagnosis difficult.
 We do not understand why the old are vulnerable.
 Digestive changes can make a person feel fat and bloated when they eat, which triggers concerns about weight gain alongside the emotional effects of ageing which cause depression.
 The anorexia of old age is known as Anorexia Tardive.
 We do not know how to manage it.